sampsyo/home/_drafts/mlccode.md

 title: Please Help Me Solve an Old Approximate Computing Problem
 mathjax: true
 excerpt: |
     Here's a problem from our paper on [approximate storage][approxstorage] that has been bugging me for about five years now.
-I think it's a coding theory problem, but I don't know where to start.
+I think it's a coding theory problem, but I have no traction whatsoever.
 Send me your brilliant insights.

     [approxstorage]: https://dl.acm.org/citation.cfm?id=2644808
 ---